wordofwarning/wordofwarning.org/current/2026-turn/index.md

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>

 #### About
-Our annual platform for North West dancers and dance-makers, [Turn](/hab/turn) is an opportunity to engage with new dance in Greater Manchester every spring.<br>This thirteenth edition will present *up to ten* short dance-works over a single night throughout <a href="https://contactmcr.com" target="_blank">Contact</a>'s building and its multiple spaces.<br>*NB* Friday's public platform is followed by an artist day for participants only.
+Our annual platform for North West dancers and dance-makers, [Turn](/hab/turn) is an opportunity to engage with new dance in Greater Manchester every spring.<br>This thirteenth edition will present *up to ten* short dance-works over a single night throughout <a href="https://contactmcr.com" target="_blank">Contact</a>'s building and its multiple spaces.

 Greater Manchester's open call dance platform, [Turn](/hab/turn) aims to be:<br>— a public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer-review work;<br>— an artist networking event;<br>— and is open to <a href="http://en.wikipedia.org/wiki/North_West_England" target="_blank">North West England</a> dancers and dance-makers, aged 18+